ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **April (Apr):** April had a relatively low infection rate at 0.041, indicating a decrease in transmission compared to the previous months.
 This could be attributed to the implementation of public health measures and interventions aimed at reducing the spread of the virus.

-Overall, the data demonstrates a trend of declining infection rates over the years, reflecting successful efforts in controlling the spread of COVID-19 and mitigating its impact on public health.
+Overall, the data demonstrates the fluctuations in COVID-19 infection rates across different months, reflecting the impact of various public health measures and seasonal factors on the transmission of the virus.

 ## 4. Likelihood of Infection By Quarter of Year